 The Black Moon — Variable

-A Black Moon occurs when there are two dark cycles of the moon in any given calendar month.
+A Black Moon occurs when there are two dark cycles (new moon) in any given calendar month.
 It is believed that the second dark moon of a time of great power within the spiritual world and any magick worked during this time is especially powerful.

 Copyright © 1997-99 The Celtic Connection wicca.com.
 All rights reserved.